hyperion-rt/hyperion/docs/setup/setup_sources.rst

     source.temperature = 10000.
     source.position = (0., 0., 0.)

-.. note:: it is also possible to specify the parameters using keyword
+.. note:: It is also possible to specify the parameters using keyword
           arguments during initialization, e.g.::

               m.add_point_source(luminosity=lsun, temperature=10000.,